 Figure 3 shows the track of the surface center of the cyclone, which developed between Greece and Sicily and made landfall in Libya.
 A detailed description of this medicane is provided by Pytharoulis et al. (1999).

-The evolution of the system in increments of 24 hours, beginning on 00 GMT, 12 January and ending at 00 GMT 15 January, is shown in Figure 4.
-This sequence, showing the 400 hPa and 950 hPa geopotential heights, covers the period just before the system develops.
+The evolution of the system in increments of 24 hours, beginning on 00 UTC, 12 January and ending at 00 UTC 15 January, is shown in Figure 4.
+This sequence, showing the 400 hPa and 950 hPa geopotential heights, covers the period leading up to the cyclop development.
 The evolution of the upper tropospheric (400 hPa) height field shows a classic Rossby wave breaking event (McIntyre and Palmer, 1983) in which an eastward-moving baroclinic Rossby wave at higher latitudes amplifies and irreversibly breaks to the south and west, finally forming a cut-off cyclone.
-To the southeast of this trough, a weak, broad area of low pressure develops at 950 hPa mostly over land in a region of low-level warm advection.
-As the cold pool is gradually heated by the underlying sea, a broad surface cyclone develops by 00 GMT on January 14th.
-At around this time, the feedback between surface wind and surface enthalpy fluxes is strong enough to develop a tight inner warm core (warm, that is, relative to the surrounding cold pool, not necessarily to the unperturbed larger scale environment) by 00 GMT on January 15th, noticeable just to the west of northwestern Greece (Figure 5d).
-At the same time, the upper cold core weakens, no doubt aided by the strong heating from the surface transferred aloft by deep convection.
+It is important to note that the formation of a cutoff cyclone in the upper troposphere involves a local conversion of kinetic to potential energy, with deep cooling associated with dynamically forced ascent.
+To the southeast of this trough, a weak, broad area of low geopotential height develops at 950 hPa mostly over land in a region of low-level warm advection.
+As the cold air under the cut-off low is gradually heated by the underlying sea, a broad surface cyclone develops by 00 UTC on January 14th.
+At around this time, the feedback between surface wind and surface enthalpy fluxes is strong enough to develop a tight inner warm core (warm, that is, relative to the surrounding cold pool, not necessarily to the unperturbed larger scale environment) and by 00 UTC on January 15th, it is noticeable just to the west of northwestern Greece (Figure 5d).
+At the same time, the upper cold core weakens, perhaps aided by the strong heating from the surface transferred aloft by deep convection.